danbee/danbarber.me/_posts/2018-01-21-building-a-keyboard.markdown

      alt="My custom keyboard" %}
 </figure>

-When I realised I'd be staying in the US, I realised it would be cheaper to sell my current mechanical keyboard to someone back in the UK and buy myself a new one here.
+When I realised I'd be staying in the US, I decided it would be cheaper to sell my current mechanical keyboard to someone back in the UK and buy myself a new one here.
 It would also give me the opportunity to try something a bit different.